On the parton picture of Froissart asymptotic behavior: 2. Froissart type behavior in 2+1 dimensional gauge theory

-Note that the soft spreading of the \Fd border leads to a more smooth (less oscillatory) behavior of $d\sigma_{el}/dk_{\bot}^2$.
+Note that the soft spreading of the \Fd edge leads to a more smooth (less oscillatory) behavior of $d\sigma_{el}/dk_{\bot}^2$.

-The processes of diffraction generation come from configurations when two colliding \Fd intersect with each other with borders.
-This is so because only on the border different components of particles wave function have different probabilities to interact.~~ So one can expect that the corresponding cross section $\sigma_{dif~gen}(Y) \sim \lm \sim \sqrt{Y} $,~ where $\lm(Y)$ is the width of \Fd border in lab. frame of one particle.
+The processes of diffraction generation come from configurations when two colliding \Fd intersect each other with edges.
+This is so because only on the edge different components of particles wave function have different probabilities to interact.~~ So one can expect that the corresponding cross section $\sigma_{difg}(Y) \sim \lm \sim \sqrt{Y} /\mu $,~ where $\lm(Y)$ is the width of the \Fd edge in lab frame of one particle.